We all know how crucial yet exhausting it is to file taxes each year on time. No one wants to do it!

 Upon calling the CRA, you must have your Social Insurance Number on hand.
 Also, be prepared to answer the questions asked so they’d be able to identify you.

-Sometimes the CRA agent might ask you questions in regards to previous tax returns.
+Sometimes the CRA agent might ask you questions regarding previous tax returns.
 And if you haven’t filed them, you have just raised a flag with the CRA.
-Try to somehow get the CRA officer to identify you with other information.
+Try to get somehow the CRA officer to identify you with other information.